Killthebug/Classifier_CNN/Q1_Mnist_CNN/Readme.md

 * [models](./models) : Saved models are placed in this directory

 #### Train and Infer
-To update the data the model is trained on, please change the following variables in `train.py`:\
+To update the data the model is trained on, please change the following variables in `train.py`:
-`TRAIN_DATA_PATH` : Directory containing training data \
+* `TRAIN_DATA_PATH` : Directory containing training data
-`TEST_DATA_PATH` : Directory containing test data
+* `TEST_DATA_PATH` : Directory containing test data

-To train and infer follow these steps:
+To train and infer, follow these steps:

-Trainstep : `python3 train.py` \
+* Trainstep : `python3 train.py`
-Inferstep : `python3 infer.py`
+* Inferstep : `python3 infer.py`

 ### Dataset Used:
 Link : https://github.com/DeepLenin/fashion-mnist_png